-On behalf of AA in Great Britain, our General Service Conference has the principal responsibility for the maintenance of our services, and it traditionally has the final decision respecting large matters of general policy and finance.
-But the Conference also recognises that the chief initiative and the active responsibility in most of these matters should be exercised primarily by the Trustee members of the Conference when they act among themselves as the General Service Board of Alcoholics Anonymous (Great Britain).
+On behalf of A.A. as a whole, our General Service Conference has the principal responsibility for the maintenance of our world services, and it traditionally has the final decision respecting large matters of general policy and finance.
+But the Conference also recognizes that the chief initiative and the active responsibility in most of these matters should be exercised primarily by the Trustee members of the Conference when they act among themselves as the General Service Board of Alcoholics Anonymous.

-We have seen that the final responsibility and ultimate authority for AA's service activities rest with the AA groups (Concept I), but to carry out this responsibility they must delegate to the Conference (Concept II).
+We have seen that the final responsibility and ultimate authority for AA's service activities rest with the AA groups (Concept One), but to carry out this responsibility they must delegate to the Conference (Concept Two).
 The Conference, in turn, must delegate administrative authority to the General Service Board of Trustees.
 Again, it is helpful if you are familiar with the Conference Charter as it applies to the General Service Board in understanding this relationship and the freedom of action that the trustees must have.